kruoni/HoverForever/README.md

 To remove it, you have to remove the part all the way at the bottom of the code.

+> [!WARNING]
-## CODE CAN BE A LITTLE BIT BROKEN: file an issue if so (please follow the template).
+> ## CODE CAN BE A LITTLE BIT BROKEN: file an issue if so (please follow the template).
-I will try to optimize the theme when I have more time on my hand, however, I don't even understand my own code, so this will be fun (and im **not** really keen to do a full rewrite).
+> I will try to optimize the theme when I have more time on my hand, however, I don't even understand my own code, so this will be fun (and im **not** really keen to do a full rewrite).